karpatic/ipynb2web/docusaurus/docs/overview/server.md

 The Node.js version of ipynb2web exposes various functionalities, including the conversion of notebooks to HTML, creation of audio files, generation of sitemaps, and publishing processed files:

 - `createAudio(from, to)`: Converts content to audio files, based on YAML 'audio' tags.
-- `createSitemap(SAVETO, sitemapFile, verbose)`: Generates sitemaps for web navigation.
+- `createSitemap(search, sitemapFile, pathPrefix, verbose)`: Generates sitemaps for web navigation.
+Supports optional path prefix for subdirectory deployment.
 - `cli_nbs2html(FROM, directory, SAVETO, verbose)`: Processes .ipynb files and converts them to HTML.
 - `generate_sectionmap(pages, FROM, directory, SAVETO, verbose)`: Creates a section map for directories.
 - `ipynb_publish(fullFilePath, saveDir, type)`: Processes and publishes Jupyter Notebook files, converting them to specified formats.